OGGM/oggm.github.io/_posts/2019-02-01-4th-workshop-announcement.md

 ### What is it ?

 The OGGM workshop is an annual, informal meeting for developers, users, and future users of the [OGGM](http://docs.oggm.org) model.
-The workshopis open to any interested scientist (within the limits of our capacities!).
+The workshop is open to any interested scientist (within the limits of our capacities!).

 ### Save the date